Chaitalykundu/Web-Development/01-HTML/1-Basics/02-Tags/theory.md

 - They are usually enclosed in angle brackets `<` & `>`

-- Tags with an opening and closing can have any number of tags within themselves
+- Tags with an opening and closing can have any number of tags within themselves.
+Means nested tags are also supported.

 &nbsp;